Childbirth: Neonatal infection

 Disability-adjusted life year for neonatal infections and other (perinatal) conditions per 100,000 inhabitants in 2004.
-Excludes prematurity and low birth weight, birth asphyxia and birth trauma which have their own maps/data.
+Excludes prematurity and low birth weight, birth asphyxia, and birth trauma, which have their own maps/data.

 Newborns are prone to infection in the first month of life.
 The pathogenic bacterium Streptococcus agalactiae (a group B streptococcus) is most often the cause of these occasionally fatal infections.
 The baby contracts the infection from the mother during labour.
-In 2014 it was estimated that about one in 2000 newborn babies had a group B streptococcus infection within the first week of life, usually evident as respiratory disease, general sepsis, or meningitis.
+In 2014, it was estimated that about one in 2000 newborn babies had a group B streptococcus infection within the first week of life, usually evident as respiratory disease, general sepsis, or meningitis.

-Untreated sexually transmitted infections (STIs) are associated with birth defects, and infections in newborn babies, particularly in the areas where rates of infection remain high.
+Untreated sexually transmitted infections (STIs) are associated with birth defects, and infections in newborn babies, particularly in areas where rates of infection remain high.
 The majority of STIs have no symptoms or only mild symptoms that may not be recognised.
 Mortality rates resulting from some infections may be high, for example the overall perinatal mortality rate associated with untreated syphilis is 30%.